-The Creativity Studies specialization is designed for students who want to explore and learn how to accomplish indepth research related to a particular aspect of creativity and make a meaningful contribution to the field.
-The Department of HP degree program encourages students to examine vital contemporary questions about the theories, process, and production of creativity and investigate environments that support different kinds of creativity.
+The Department of HCP degree program encourages students to examine vital contemporary questions about the theories, process, and innovative production of creativity and investigate environments that support different types and models of creativity.
 Students in the Creativity Studies Specialization are focusing their studies on areas they are passionate about in order to take the careers they have to the next level or to go in a whole new direction.